LDeakin/zarrs/zarrs/doc/status/codecs.md

 **Experimental codecs are recommended for evaluation only**.
 They may change in future releases without maintaining backwards compatibilty.
+These codecs have not been standardised, but many are fully compatible with other Zarr implementations.

 Codec `name`s and aliases are configurable with [`Config::codec_map_mut`](config::Config::codec_map_mut).
 `zarrs` will persist codec names if opening an existing array of creating an array from metadata.

-Arrays created with `zarr-python` 3.x.x with codecs in the `numcodecs.zarr3` submodule are supported.
+`zarrs` supports arrays created with `zarr-python` 3.x.x with various `numcodecs.zarr3` codecs.
 However, arrays must be written with `numcodecs` 0.15+.